junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 cd app/server
 npm install
 ```
 Then run the server using the following command:

 ```shell
 npm start
 ```

+The system will run on the demo version by default using recorded actual sensor data.
+Go to the URL `http://localhost:3000`, and the demo data will be fed to the browser every second.

 The Arduino source code or sketch can be found in the `app/hardware` directory.
 First, you need to program the Arduino Uno.
 Please read [here](#upload-sketch-to-arduino).
 Then, to import the necessary libraries, please read the [setup the development environment](#setting-up-the-development-environment) section.

+Please note: It would be best to restart the Node.js server every time you plug the Arduino into a new USB port, as the server cannot detect it automatically.

 ## System Architecture